Sorry, But This Is Not How Air Works

 He offers this analogy: “Imagine you’re trying to flick a toothpick through a piece of Swiss cheese."
 Hold up one slice of cheese, and you have a good shot of getting the toothpick through a hole.
 But if you stack several slices of Swiss, the holes probably won't line up perfectly, making it harder to find a toothpick-sized gap.

-Similarly, if the VP candidates are only using the plexiglass to protect themselves, they’re more likely to contract COVID-19.
+Similarly, if the VP candidates only used the plexiglass to protect themselves, they’re more likely to contract COVID-19.
 The more precautions taken — including socially distancing, wearing masks, and setting up a good air filtration system — the safer everyone will be.
-“Having plexiglass is certainly better than not having it, because it’s another layer of protection,” Dr. Korn says.
+“Having plexiglass is certainly better than not having it, because it’s another layer of protection,” Dr Korn says.
 But, ideally, it should be one layer of many.

 “The big unknown is the likelihood of airborne transmission and Pence's last potential exposure,” says Khawar Siddique, MD, the CEO of DOCS in Beverly Hills.
 “We are now learning that COVID-19 can travel more than six feet through smaller, microscopic particles that are airborne.
 We don’t know how far they can travel, but we do know that there is a higher risk in areas with poor ventilation, such as small rooms.”